VishCoder556/birdsharp/README.md

 ```sh
 ./lang/bs code/main.bsh
 ```
-- Running the output: BirdSharp delivers the executable into a res/main file by default.
+- Running the output: BirdSharp delivers the executable into a 'main' file by default.
 However, if the output file is specified, it will dump its result there instead.
 Hence, the output can easily be ran as such:
 ```sh
 ./main
 ```